soarbear/lite_serial_ros/README.md

 # Overview
-lite_serial is a light weight C++ serial library developed for ROS, or other system collaborating with C++ complier.
+lite_serial is a light weight C++ serial library developed for ROS, or other systems collaborating with C++ complier (note: modification of termio needed ).

-It can be used to transfer / receive binary data to / from opposite device being not ROS node.
+lite_serial(lite_serial.hpp & lite_serial.cpp) can be used to transfer / receive binary data to / from opposite device being not ROS node.
+Using roslaunch as follows to run the lite_serial_node.

+$ roslaunch lite_serial_ros lite_serial_demo.launch

 It works in non-canonical, raw, blocking mode.
 Tested on UBUNTU 18.04 & ROS melodic, environmwnt is listed as below.

-$ roslaunch lite_serial_ros lite_serial_demo.launch

 # Test Evironment
 ROS master(lite_serial implemented): Lenovo L560 (UBUNTU 18.04, ROS melodic implemented)